Manado Diving Holidays

 How to Get There

 Manado is in the far north east of the island and is the main city of the North Sulawesi.
-It is the island's point of entry for most visitors, particularly those diving in Bunaken and the Lembeh Strait.
+It is the point of entry for most visitors, particularly those who are resort diving in Bunaken and the Lembeh Strait.
 The backdrop to this small city is row upon row of rising green peaks and it sits facing the volcanic island of Manado Tua, Bunaken and Siladen islands.

 Sam Ratulangi International Airport in Manado has a regular international flight service to/from Singapore with Silk Air.
 The flight schedule is: